pminnebach/Dockerfiles/README.md

 ## Notes

 These containers are made to just run and are not optimized yet for containersize.
 With the fall release of Windows Server 2016 (1709) and the new smaller Nanoserver containers i will try and convert them.

+Also, the folders are mapped in a certain way so that SickRage and Radar can do proper download handeling and importing of downloaded movies and shows.